10 Reasons To Use a Cash-Only Spending Plan

 9. You will actually save money.

-Aside from a few perks that come with using a credit card, unless you pay your balance in full each month, you are losing money to interest charges and worse, over limit or late fees.
+Aside from a few perks that come with using a credit card, unless you pay your balance in full each month, you are losing money to interest charges and possibly over-limit or late fees.

 10. You will be in charge.

 Using credit puts you at the mercy of creditors and lenders.
-They set the interest rate, they set the payment rate, and they send reports to the credit bureaus.
+They set the interest rate and payment rate and send reports to the credit bureaus.
 Paying with cash allows you to be in charge of your finances.

-There is no doubt that switching to a “cash only” spending plan is hard; the first few months will probably be the worst.
+Switching to a “cash only” spending plan is hard, and the first few months will probably be the worst.
 However, with a positive attitude and a large dose of creativity, you will wonder why you ever fell into the credit card trap.

 We respect your privacy.
 Unsubscribe at any time.